-BIOGRAPHY: Mr. Rice has served as a director of the Company since July 2017.
-He has served as Chairman, GE Gas Power since December 2018.
-He was the Vice Chairman of GE until March 2018 and was the CEO, GE Global Growth Organization from November 2010 until December 2017.
-He served in other various leadership positions across GE, including Vice Chairman, GE and President and CEO of GE Technology Infrastructure from 2007 until November 2010, Vice Chairman of GE's industrial and infrastructure businesses from 2005 until 2007 and President and CEO of GE Energy from 2000 until 2005.

-Mr. Rice currently serves as a director of Li and Fung.
-Mr. Rice is a GE Director nominee pursuant to the terms of the Stockholders Agreement.
+John Rice has served as Chairman, GE Gas Power since December 2018.
+He was Vice Chairman, GE until March 2018 and Chief Executive Officer, GE Global Growth Organization from November 2010 until December 2017.
+He served in other various leadership positions across GE, including Vice Chairman, GE, President and Chief Executive Officer of GE Technology Infrastructure from 2007 until November 2010, Vice Chairman of GE's industrial and infrastructure businesses from 2005 until 2007, and President and Chief Executive Officer of GE Energy from 2000 until 2005.
+He is a GE Director nominee pursuant to the terms of the Stockholders Agreement.